-It's Friday afternoon, the week before Thanksgiving.
+It's Thursday, the week before Thanksgiving.
 Do you know where your turkey is?
 If the answer is, in the freezer, guess what?
 It's time to take it out.

 It's Thaw the Turkey Day!

 Essentials on Thawing (and Cooking) a Frozen Turkey